8 Genetic Therapy Frontiers

 Sanger DNA sequencing.
 Sanger DNA sequencing (also known as dideoxy DNA sequencing, due to its use of chain-terminating dideoxynucleotide substrates) is sort of an analog technology in which many copies of identical molecular fragments of DNA are analyzed at the same time.
 There is a single readout of results, in the form of an electropherogram tracing.
 Sanger sequencing works best when there is a limited genetic differential diagnosis for the disorder being considered, such that only a few genes or a known mutation are being evaluated.
 For example, Sanger DNA sequencing can be used to confirm diagnosis of a suspected hemoglobinopathy, which is often first evaluated by hemoglobin electrophoresis.

 Next-generation DNA sequencing.
-Next-generation DNA sequencing is sort of a digital technology where many different DNA fragments can be more economically sequenced at once.
+Next-generation DNA sequencing is sort of a digital technology where many different DNA fragments of about a thousand base pairs or so can be more economically sequenced at once.
 The entire population of sequenced DNA molecules are evaluated individually, yet as an overlapping composite in order to interpret the sequence at any given base pair.
 Next-generation DNA sequencing can be used to evaluate multiple genes at once, including even the entire exome (i.e., the ~1% of the genome contained in exons) or whole genome.
 Because each nucleotide position is evaluated by multiple short DNA sequence reads to a high “depth of coverage” (or “read depth”), there is a potential to identify non-germline somatic mutations occurring in cancer or in mosaic disorders.
 For example, a single base position might be read more than 100 times.
 If the mutation is a heterozygous single base substitution, then, on average, about 50% of the reads should reveal the variant.
 If a variant base is found to occur at a significantly lower frequency, then that might be taken as evidence of mosaicism or clonal heterogeneity if studying a tumor.
+The latest advancement in DNA sequencing is “long read” technology, which determines the sequence of individual DNA molecules spanning tens to hundreds of thousands of nucleotides.
+Compared to conventional “short read” next-generation sequencing, long read sequencing offers several advantages: it enhances the detection of mutations within repetitive regions of the genome that are often misinterpreted by short read methods, and it can distinguish whether multiple variants are located on opposite parental chromosomes (in trans) or the same chromosome (in cis), which is particularly valuable when evaluating potential autosomal recessive conditions.

-Exome sequencing.
+Exome and whole genome sequencing.
 Next-generation DNA sequencing is the only technology available for analysis of the exome, which constitutes ~1% of the human genome or ~30 Mb (million base pairs), spread out across ~180,000 exons from ~20,000 total genes.
-Exome sequencing is appropriate when the disorder is so unique that there is literally no good guess as to what the patient may have.
+Exome (or whole genome) sequencing is appropriate when the disorder is so unique that there is literally no good guess as to what the patient may have.

 Limitations of DNA sequencing.
 DNA sequencing has several limitations.
 Regardless of Sanger sequencing vs. next-generation DNA sequencing, if two different mutations are found in a particular gene known to be associated with an autosomal recessive disorder, it cannot be readily determined whether they are occurring in trans (one mutation on one parental chromosome and the other mutation on the other parental chromosomal homolog as would be required for autosomal recessive inheritance with each parent being a carrier) or in cis (both on the same parental chromosome with the other parental chromosome being normal).
 The only way to “phase” the distribution of variants discovered through DNA sequencing is to sequence the parents and determine how they segregate within the family or else resort to research studies involving the physical isolation of a single DNA molecule, which is generally outside the scope of readily available clinical laboratory testing.
-(There are still newer DNA sequencing technologies, capable of sequencing one molecule for long stretches at a time; however, currently cost and high error rates largely limit their use to the research setting.
-Nevertheless, they may be ready for the clinic soon.)
+Long read sequencing, which is increasingly being adopted clinically, can also determine the phasing of variants.
 For this reason, when performing exome sequencing on an individual where the mode of inheritance is unknown (and that is frequently the case since exome sequencing is usually reserved for patients where the diagnosis is uncertain), then it is best to sequence both parents (known as “trio” sequencing), if available, at the same time as the patient.

 SLO2 Compare and contrast sources of DNA used for genetic testing